arbor-sim/arbor/doc/tutorial/nmodl.rst

    - After each change to the NMODL file, you'll need to call ``arbor-build-catalogue cat mod``

-Keep this in mind, while we start altering the NMODL file to produce a more sensible current.
-Let's start with the current itself
+Keep this in mind while we start altering the NMODL file to produce a more sensible current.
+Let's start with the current itself:

 .. literalinclude:: ../../python/example/hh/mod/hh03.mod
   :lines: 11-13

-this will pull the membrane potential ``v`` towards a resting potential ``el`` since our reduced cable equation is now :math:`\partial_t U_m = i_e - g_l\cdot(U_m - E_l)`.
+This will pull the membrane potential ``v`` towards a resting potential ``el`` since our reduced cable equation is now :math:`\partial_t U_m = i_e - g_l\cdot(U_m - E_l)`.
 The membrane potential is available in NMODL as a read-only built-in symbol ``v`` and can be used in any ion channel.
 However, we need a way to set